 Because I am a huge Disney geek, I participate in tons of Disney groups on social media.
 Often people will ask, “what is the right age to take my child to Disney?”
-Many people are expecting the “perfect Disney age” as an answer, but the answer is not a specific age.
-We took our child to Disneyland when she was 3 1/2 and, for her, it was perfect age to go for the first time; your child’s perfect age may be younger or older.
-Below are some questions to ask yourself when trying to determine if your child is ready for Disney:
+Many people are expecting the “perfect Disney age” as an answer, but, guess what?
+There is no perfect age!
+And to be very clear, the decision is less about the kid’s age and more about the parent’s expectations.

 (1) Do I want to carry around a diaper bag and change diapers in the public restrooms all day long?